-- The area shall be constructed on a well drained subgrade developed to give a CBR of not less than 12, with 150mm of compacted AP65 basecourse and 100mm of compacted M4/AP40 top course.
+- i The surface of all parking, loading and trade vehicle storage areas shall be constructed to meet either of the following standards at the developer's discretion: - 1 Such areas shall be formed and surfaced in accordance with the requirements of the Waitaki District Standard Specification for the Construction of New Vehicle Entrances (10.5.96 and its amendments). - Or - 2 The area shall be constructed on a well drained subgrade developed to give a CBR of not less than 12, with 150mm of compacted AP65 basecourse and 100mm of compacted M4/AP40 top course.
 The area shall be sealed with two coat Grade 4 / Grade 6 chip seal.
 All stormwater shall be controlled within the site, and led to approved outfalls.
-All parking areas shall be marked to define required staff and visitor parking spaces. - ii.
-Rule (k)(i) does not apply where a site contains one residential unit and which requires no more than two parking spaces
+All parking areas shall be marked to define required staff and visitor parking spaces.

+ii.
+Rule (k)(i) does not apply where a site contains one residential unit and no more than two parking spaces